ibm-cloud-docs/containers/cs_integrations_helm.md

 Helm charts from the **iks-charts**, **ibm-charts**, and, if licensed, **entitled**repositories are fully integrated into the {{site.data.keyword.cloud_notm}} support organization.
 If you have a question or an issue with using these Helm charts, you can use one of the {{site.data.keyword.containerlong_notm}} support channels.
 For more information, see [Getting help and support](/docs/containers?topic=containers-cs_troubleshoot_clusters#clusters_getting_help).

 **What are the prerequisites to use Helm and can I use Helm in a private cluster?** </br>
 To deploy Helm charts, you must install the Helm CLI on your local machine and install the Helm server Tiller in your cluster.
 The image for Tiller is stored in the public Google Container Registry.
 To access the image during the Tiller installation, your cluster must allow public network connectivity to the public Google Container Registry.
 Classic clusters that are connected to a public VLAN and VPC clusters with subnets that are configured with a public gateway can access the image and install Tiller.
 Private clusters that are protected with a custom firewall, or clusters that do not have public network connectivity, such as classic clusters that are connected to a private VLAN only, or VPC clusters with subnets that are not configured with a public gateway, do not allow access to the Tiller image.
-Instead, you can [pull the image to your local machine, and push the image to your namespace in {{site.data.keyword.registryshort_notm}}](#private_local_tiller), or [install Helm charts without using Tiller](#private_install_without_tiller).
+Instead, you can [pull the image to your local machine](/docs/services/Registry?topic=registry-getting-started#gs_registry_images_pulling), tag it, and [push the image](/docs/services/Registry?topic=registry-getting-started#gs_registry_images_pushing) to your namespace in [{{site.data.keyword.registryshort_notm}}](#private_local_tiller).
+Or, you can [install Helm charts without using Tiller](#private_install_without_tiller).

 ## Setting up Helm in a cluster with public access